Complete quantum-inspired framework for computational fluid dynamics: Mask generation

-\textbf{Proof}: For the 1D case of a segment, $q(x) = x^2 - L_0^2$, where $2 L_0$ is the segment length.
+\begin{proof} For the 1D case of a segment, $q(x) = x^2 - l_0^2$, where $2 l_0$ is the segment length.
 Then, the analytical squared $l_2$-distance between $\theta(x)$ and $m(x)$ evaluates to

-Using similar arguments for the $D$-dimensional cube of side length $L_0$, the $l_2$-distance behaves as $d_2~\sim~\sqrt{L_0^{D-2}/\alpha}$.
-This argument can be extended to arbitrary objects, for which the $l_2$-distance in general is given by $C \alpha^{-\frac{1}{2}}$, where $C$ is independent of $\alpha$.
+Using similar arguments for the $D$-dimensional cube of side length $l_0$, the $l_2$-distance behaves as $d_2~\sim~\sqrt{l_0^{D-2}/\alpha}$. \end{proof} This argument can be extended to arbitrary objects, for which the $l_2$-distance in general is given by $C \alpha^{-\frac{1}{2}}$, where $C$ is independent of $\alpha$.
+One can indeed fill an arbitrary shape with infinitesimal $D$-dimensional cubes, where each of them carries a constant factor in $\alpha$.
+Then the resulting $d_2$ will be proportional to the $D$-dimensional object volume times $\alpha^{-\frac{1}{2}}$.
 We observe that, for every geometry considered in this work, $\alpha = 10^3$ is sufficient to guarantee a good enough approximation.